Luka Dončić: First All-Star and playoff appearance (2019–2020)

 Dončić made his first triple-double of the season on October 25, 2019, posting 25 points, 10 rebounds, and 10 assists to help the Mavericks defeat the New Orleans Pelicans 123–116.
-In two consecutive games, on November 1–3, he recorded two triple-doubles and matched a career-high 15 assists in both games.
+In two consecutive games, on November 1 and 3, he recorded two triple-doubles and matched a career-high 15 assists in both games.
 On November 8, Dončić scored a career-high 38 points and recorded his twelfth NBA triple-double by adding 14 rebounds and 10 assists in a 106–102 loss to the New York Knicks.
-Ten days later, in a 117–110 win over the San Antonio Spurs, Dončić recorded a then-career-high 42 points and his sixth triple-double of the season by adding 11 rebounds and 12 assists.
-He made NBA history in a 142–94 win over the Golden State Warriors on November 20, when he posted 35 points, 10 rebounds, and 11 assists.
-He became the youngest player to have 35-point triple-doubles in succession, breaking Oscar Robertson's record.
-He was the fourth player to do so since the 1983–84 season, joining Michael Jordan, James Harden, and Russell Westbrook.
+Ten days later, in a 117–110 victory over the San Antonio Spurs, Dončić recorded a then-career-high 42 points and his sixth triple-double of the season by adding 11 rebounds and 12 assists.
+He made NBA history in a 142–94 victory over the Golden State Warriors on November 20, posting 35 points, 10 rebounds, and 11 assists.
+Dončić became the youngest player to have 35-point triple-doubles in succession, breaking Oscar Robertson's record.
+Dončić was the fourth player to do so since the 1983–84 season, joining Michael Jordan, James Harden, and Russell Westbrook.
 In November, Dončić was named the NBA Western Conference Player of the Week for Week 5 (November 18–24), his first NBA Player of the Week award.
 On December 3, he won his first NBA Player of the Month award when he was named the NBA Western Conference Player of the Month for October and November.
-He became the youngest Western Conference Player of the Month winner since the league began issuing the award by conferences in the 2001–02 season.
+Dončić became the youngest Western Conference Player of the Month winner since the league began issuing the award by conferences in the 2001–02 season.
 In December, he was named Sports Illustrated 2019 Breakout of the Year.
-On December 8, 2019, Dončić surpassed the record for the most consecutive games with at least 20 points, 5 rebounds, and 5 assists since the ABA-NBA merger in 1976.
+On December 8, 2019, Dončić surpassed the record for the most consecutive games with at least 20 points, five rebounds, and five assists since the ABA-NBA merger in 1976.
 Michael Jordan previously held the record with 18 straight games in 1989.
 Dončić recorded his tenth triple-double of the season on January 4, 2020, posting 39 points, 12 rebounds, and 10 assists in a 123–120 loss to the Charlotte Hornets.